-- a.
-Business managers are primarily responsible to stockholders, so management must be concerned with providing a return on owners' investments. - b.
-Corporate time, money, and talent should be used to maximize profits, not to solve society's problems. - c.
-Because social problems affect society in general, business should not be expected to solve these problems. - d.
-Social issues are the responsibility of officials who are elected for that purpose and who are accountable to the voters for their decisions.
+- Business managers are responsible primarily to stockholders, so management must be concerned with providing a return on owners' investments. - Corporate time, money, and talent should be used to maximize profits, not to solve society's problems. - Social problems affect society in general, so individual businesses should not be expected to solve these problems. - Social issues are the responsibility of government officials who are elected for that purpose and who are accountable to the voters for their decisions.

-6. Describe and give an example of each of the six basic rights of consumers.
+1. Describe the six basic rights of consumers.

-The right to safety.
+- The right to safety.
 The products consumers purchase must be safe for their intended use, include thorough and explicit directions for proper use, and have been tested by the manufacturer to ensure product quality and reliability.
-Consumer safety would be an especially important consideration in the manufacture and sale of a product such as a hedge trimmer.

-The right to be informed.
+Consumer safety would be an especially important consideration in the manufacture and sale of a product such as a hedge trimmer. - The right to be informed.
 Consumers should be given complete information about a product, such as ingredients in food or how to take care of a specific garment.
-Producers should also give information about the potential dangers of using their products, such as a reaction to drugs.

-The right to choose.
-Because of competition, consumers can choose the particular product they want among several similar products, such as automobiles or men's shirts.

-The right to be heard.
-Citizens can complain through the Better Business Bureau or can often call a company directly on a toll-free number.

-The right to consumer education.
+Producers should also give information about the potential dangers of using their products, such as a reaction to drugs. - The right to choose.
+Because of competition, consumers can choose the particular product they want among several similar products, such as automobiles or men's shirts. - The right to be heard.
+Citizens can complain through the Better Business Bureau or can often call a company directly on a toll-free number. - The right to consumer education.
 People are entitled to be fully informed about their rights as consumers.
-An example would be the disclosure notices provided by banks or credit card companies.

-The right to service.
+An example would be the disclosure notices provided by banks or credit card companies. - The right to service.
 Consumers have the right to convenience, courtesy, and responsiveness from manufacturers and sellers of consumer products, which is one of the reasons that companies put 800 numbers on their products for customers to contact them.

-7. There are more women than men in the United States.
-Why, then, are women considered a minority with regard to employment?

-Women are a minority, not because they are fewer in number, but because there are fewer of them employed than men and fewer in positions of true responsibility.
-Women also fit the definition of a minority because they have been singled out as a group for unfavorable treatment.
+2. What are the major forces in consumerism today?

+The major forces in consumerism are individual consumer advocates and organizations, consumer education programs, and consumer laws.

+3. What are some of the federal laws enacted in the last 50 years to protect your rights as a consumer?

+See Table 2-4 in the text.

-8. What is the goal of affirmative action programs?
-How is this goal achieved?
+1. What is an affirmative action program?
+What is its purpose?